ericschulz-09-23/ericschulz-09-23/README.md

 ### Hi there 👋
-### POPO
+I’m currently working on WordPress
-love kiss
+I'm currently Python.
-- 🔭 I’m currently working on WordPress
+Python is excellent programming language.
 <!--
 **ericschulz-09-23/ericschulz-09-23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.